 The Swiss Arts Council Pro Helvetia supports the individual participation of Swiss creative practitioners at trade shows and market-relevant events outside Switzerland in order to give them international visibility and/or to enable them to enter the global market.
 Trade show participation grants are aimed at studios with clearly defined objectives who are planning to participate at a trade show, who would like to take part in conferences connected to trade shows, or who are nominated for prizes.

 - Participation at trade shows and events at which Pro Helvetia/SwissGames is present with a delegation

 - Trade show participation and events already supported by Pro Helvetia/SwissGames or which are part of the funding provided by Pro Helvetia’s call for applications for interactive media projects

-Funding is available for
+Funding of up to CHF 2,500 is available for

 - Booth rental

-- Festival passes
+- Event passes

 - Transport and insurance costs

 - Travel costs (no accommodation expenses)